cvondrick/ihog/README.md

 script in MATLAB to compile the HOG feature extraction code and sparse coding SPAMS toolbox:

+    $ cd /path/to/ihog
+    $ matlab
     >> compile

 Remember to also adjust your path so MATLAB can find iHOG:

     >> addpath(genpath('/path/to/ihog'))

+If you want to use iHOG in your own project, you can simply drop the iHOG directory into the root of your project.

 Inverting HOG
 -------------